 Cinemas use the movie studios’ free movie promotional material to keep people wanting to come back to the cinema to watch the movies.
 As they know, they will get an average amount of food and drink sales from everyone who buys a ticket.

 What do movie theaters do with old movie posters?

-Like I said it varies, but the common things that happen are:
+As I said, it varies, but the everyday things that happen are:

 Sometimes movie studios will state that posters must be returned to them.
 The movie and promotional material are their property, and they will ask for the posters back.